 - SaltStack Config must be vRA Integrated via vRealize Suite Lifecycle Manager

-- FQDN name resolution must be working from minion to master
+- FQDN name resolution must be working from minion to controller

 - SSH access to the minion (SSH is used to remote access into the minion to deploy the agent).